-Replication strategy How to handle triggers on the target and preparation for failover or because treperto-peer Peer-to-peer 2.
-Disable triggers for the SharePlex us sp_add_trigger.sql script.
-This script clause into each trigger's procedural Enable triggers for users other than SharePlex, either in preparation for failover or because transactions are performed on multiple source systems.
+Replication strategy How to handle triggers on the target High availability and Peer-to-peer Enable triggers for users other than SharePlex, either in preparation for failover or because transactions are performed on multiple source systems.
 Disable triggers for the SharePlex user by running the sp_add_trigger.sql script.
 This script puts a WHEN clause into each trigger's procedural statement that tells it to ignore operations posted by the SharePlex user.
 Reporting, data sharing, other basic oneway replication Either disable triggers entirely on the target system or run the sp_add_trigger.sql script to ignore operations posted by the SharePlex user.